Android Auto places all content on a black background to create a more consistent user experience, with similar colors across day and night themes.

-- Build your color choices from black to support both day and night driving
+- Use a black background to support both day and night driving

-- Maintain a contrast ratio of at least 4.5:1 between background and icons or text
+- Maintain a contrast ratio of at least 4.5:1 between the background and icons or text

 - Use transparency and opacity to guide visual focus

 The dark theme for Android Auto uses a grayscale color palette.
 Any additional colors added to your UI should be muted in intensity, similar to the darker color variants from the Material Design color palettes.

 Android Auto's grayscale palette

 Using the Android Auto grayscale color palette, you can apply color to all elements, including text and icons.